Last updated on August 3rd, 2018 at 07:48 am

 Even in this case, however, you won’t talk to the head of the company before passing a series of other interviews, led by common HR employees.

 In small companies, however, the situation differs.
-CEOs can often lead every single job interview, simply becasue they do not have in their team any skilled interviewers or HR managers, or becasue they do not trust anyone else when it comes to hiring new employees.
+CEO can often lead every single job interview, simply becasue they do not have in their team any skilled interviewers or HR managers, or becasue they do not trust anyone else when it comes to hiring new employees.

 What questions to expect from a CEO?

 Besides inquiring about your past projects, and the things you did and achieved in your last job, they will ask you mostly behavioral questions.
 Let’s have a look at a short list:

 - What have you done on a position XY?
 Can you tell me more about your duties and responsibilities on this position?

 - Did you have any goals on a position XYZ in ABC company?
 What were your goals?
 Did you achieve them, and how did you achieve them?
 If you failed to achieve them, why did it happen?